ak021/ak-js-bits-and-pieces/round-2/3_prototype.md

 ---

-### when we add a function to the constructor , whenever we instantiate an object from that function thos instance will also get that greet() function, so what is the difference when we define it with prototype?
+### when we add a function to the constructor , whenever we instantiate an object from that function those instance will also get that greet() function, so what is the difference when we define it with prototype?

 #### what exactly is the advantage?